List of Billboard number-one singles of 1943

-This is a list of number-one songs in the United States during the year 1943 according to Billboard magazine.
+This is a list of number-one songs in the United States during the year 1943 according to The Billboard.

 The "National Best Selling Retail Records" chart was the first to poll retailers nationwide on record sales.

 The new chart was billed as a "trade service feature," based on the "10 best selling records of the past week" at a selection of national retailers from New York to Los Angeles.

 Shown is a list of songs that topped the National Best Selling Retail Records chart.